Andrew M. Bradley: Life and career

 Bradley was born in Neville Township in Alleghany County, Pennsylvania, in 1906.
 His grandfather had been a slave in Delaware.
 Bradley graduated from Bedford High School and took night classes at the Wharton School of the University of Pennsylvania, Cades CPA School, and Thompson Business College of Harrisburg.
 He became a certified public accountant.

-Bradley worked as a state auditor from 1937 to 1944 and then worked as an independent accountant for ten years before Governor George M. Leader recruited him to oversee the state's entire budget in January 1955.
-In July 1957, Leader appointed Bradley to serve as secretary of property and supplies, a major government department responsible for a $50 million budget.
-Earning a $20,000 salary, Bradley continued to serve as secretary of property and supplies under Governor David L. Lawrence.
+Bradley worked as a state auditor from 1937 to 1944.
+Then, he worked as an independent accountant for ten years before Governor George M. Leader recruited him to oversee the state's budget in January 1955.
+In July 1957, Leader appointed Bradley as secretary of property and supplies, a major government department responsible for a $50 million budget.
+Bradley earned a $20,000 salary and continued to serve as secretary of property and supplies under Governor David L. Lawrence.

 Bradley was influential in the Pennsylvania Democratic Party, serving five consecutive terms as vice president of the Young Democratic Clubs of Pennsylvania and four consecutive terms as a delegate to the Democratic National Conventions between 1948 and 1960, as well as leading Black Democrats in the state.
 He served as treasurer of the Democratic State Committee in 1964.
 He received an honorary doctorate of social science from Lincoln University of Pennsylvania.
 He lived in Harrisburg.